 The portion of your engine's power range you use can be adjusted by changing the final drive ratio with different sized rear sprockets.
 Gearing changes allow you to more closely match the type of terrain and the available traction.
-Normally, a change of one tooth on the driven sprocket will be sufficient.
+Normally, a change of one tooth on the rear sprocket will be sufficient.

-There is a choice of both higher and lower final drive ratios with three optional aluminum driven sprockets.
-For muddy or sandy courses, standard steel driven sprocket is a more durable.
-Like the optional springs, these sprockets are listed in the Optional Parts List section of this manual.
+There is a choice of both higher and lower final drive ratios with two optional aluminum driven sprockets.
+Like the optional springs, these sprockets are listed in the Optional Parts List section of this manual (page 152).

-Unless you have the required mechanical knowhow, tools, and an official Honda Service Manual, sprocket changing should be done by your dealer.
+Unless you have the required mechanical knowhow, tools, and Honda Service Manual, sprocket changing should be done by your Honda dealer.